JUSTadICE-CHaN/JUSTaMudaeBot/README.md

 ## Disclaimer

 I am not responsible for anything that goes wrong as a result of using this bot.
+This is a discord **selfbot** and may get you banned.